Xerefic/Deep_Networks/README.md

 # Deep_Networks

-Experiments
+## Experiments

-1. Understanding the roles of Activations in Deep Neural Networks Tested the performance DNN vs DGN vs DLGN vs DLGNSF to characterize the role of activations in deep neural networks.
+1. Understanding the roles of Activations in Deep Neural Networks

+The hypothesis was to identify number of active subnetworks in DNNs, DLGNs, DLGNSFs and thier coorelation with the performance of the network.
+We tried to restrict the number of active subnetworks by imposing constraints on how the path functions are activated (fixed logic, random logic, random logic, etc.).
+We conducted studies on both MLP and CNN based networks.

 2. Over-parameterisation on the implicit acceleration of training

+The idea was to understand the dynamics of paths - contribution of a particular path to the final output and number of paths that change directions during training.

-3. Initialization
+3. Effect of Initialization on acceleration

+The hypothesis is to understand how initialization affects alignment of layers.

 4. Committees

-### Papers Read
+## Papers Read
 - Are All Layers Created Equal?
 (Zhang et. al.)
 - Complexity of Linear Regions in Deep Networks (Hanin et. al.)
 - Gradient Descent Quantizes ReLU Network Features (Maennel et. al.)